daniel-fv/daniel-fv.github.io/_pages/about.md

 ![Daniel Fajardo Valenti picture](/images/daniel-fajardo-valenti_med.png) Welcome to my Cloud Computing Blog!

-I'm a Cloud Engineer experienced with Linux systems and networking administration.
+I'm a Cloud Architect experienced with Linux systems and networking administration.

 I specialize in Microsoft Azure and I'm certified as **Azure Solutions Architect Expert** and **Azure Administrator Associate**.
 I love working on projects together, so feel free to reach out for collaboration!